CrateTools/comfyui-preview-video-monitor/README.md

 #

-# PreviewVideoMonitor v3.3 (current version, no interactive monitor/viewer)
+# PreviewVideoMonitor v3.3 (current version, no interactive monitor/viewer, soon to be deprecated)

 #